Tumult of Thorn (Toruń): 1724 Events

 On 16 and 17 July 1724, when the Jesuits held another procession, fights between pupils of the Jesuits and Lutheran inhabitants occurred as Jesuit pupils accused the gathered Lutherans of showing disrespect to Holy Mary by not taking their hats off during the procession and not kneeling before her statue.
 In the following argument, a Catholic student named Stanisław Lisiecki was arrested by Lutheran militia.
 In response, pupils of the Jesuits dragged a pupil named Jan Nagórny of the Lutheran Gymnasium into their monastery, demanding that Lisiecki be released.
 After a crowd assembled in front of the monastery to demand Nagórny's release.
 Johann Gottfried Rösner, who in that year served as president of the town council, ordered the town militia to dissolve the angry mob, but the commander disobeyed, as did the "citizen guards".
 Only the "crown guards", loyal to the king, could eventually pacify the scene, yet only after the crowd had entered the Jesuit building, causing damage.

 Several Jesuits were beaten, portraits of Catholic saints were defiled, and the main altar was partially destroyed.
 Afterwards many books and paintings were thrown out into a pile and set on fire.
 After this event, both Jesuits and Dominicans tried to persuade Rösner and ten other leading citizens, all of them German Protestants, to convert to Roman Catholicism.
 They refused and remained in the city despite the pressure applied when the Jesuits sued them at the royal supreme court in Warsaw.
-The court was held during the second monarchy of August II the Strong of Saxony in the era of the Silent Sejm, a time in which the Russian Empire dictated Polish internal policy.
+The court was held during the second monarchy of August II the Strong in the era of the Silent Sejm, a time in which the Russian Empire dictated Polish internal policy.
 August, a former Lutheran who had been required to convert to Roman Catholicism in order to be elected to the Polish throne, regretted not being in a position to pardon the convicts.

 Rösner and twelve other Lutherans were sentenced to death on 16 November.
 Prince Jerzy Dominik Lubomirski led a regiment of soldiers to the city to execute the verdict.
 Rösner and other officials were to be decapitated for "neglecting their duty and countenancing tumult", while two others, accused of profaning the Virgin, were to be quartered, and burned.

 One of the convicts converted to Roman Catholicism and was spared, as was Rösner's predecessor and proxy, Jakob Heinrich Zerneke (1672–1741), a well-respected historian who had written the Chronica Thornica in 1711.
 He received an amnesty on 12 December and emigrated to Danzig (Gdańsk).